kiro6/penetration-testing-notes/Operating Systems/Windows/Active Directory.md

 - Finally, the universal groups are granted access to the resources by being added to the appropriate local groups that have the necessary permissions.

+### Computers
+- A computer object is any computer joined to the AD network (workstation or server).
+- Computers are leaf objects because they do not contain other objects.
+However, they are considered `security principals` and have a `SID and a GUID` .
+- Like users, they are prime targets for attackers since full administrative access to a computer (as the all-powerful NT AUTHORITY\SYSTEM account) grants similar rights to a standard domain user and can be used to perform the majority of the enumeration tasks that a user account can (save for a few exceptions across domain trusts.)

 ### Contacts
 - In Active Directory, "Contacts" refer to objects used to represent external entities, such as people or resources, who are not part of the Active Directory domain.
 - They are leaf objects and are NOT security principals (securable objects), so they don't have a SID, only a GUID.